-A common tendency of new social movements, religions, and other dogmas is that they create a myth to explain and interpret events, whether past, present, or future, that provides a consistent and comprehensive picture which its believers find highly convincing and satisfying.
+A common tendency of new social movements, religions, and other dogmas is that they create a myth to explain and interpret events, whether past, present, or future, which myth provides a consistent and comprehensive picture that its believers find highly convincing and satisfying.
 These kinds of myths appeal to believers because of their simplicity, coherence, and their ability to explain many aspects of the world we live in.
 It is not the intention of the creators of these kinds of myths deliberately to deceive people, but that is often the result of their efforts to make sense of the world according to their beliefs, while reducing its vast complexity to a simple and comprehensible order.
 After all, the great majority of the theories that have been propounded about life, or some particular aspect of it, such as human life, have turned out to be false, whether in whole or in part.

 Perhaps the oldest and most common examples of these kinds of myths are creation myths that present a simple story that explains how the world or Universe was created – how its visible components like the Sun, Moon, stars, animals, plants, and human beings came to exist, how geological features such as oceans, mountains, and volcanoes were formed, and why the world, or certain features of it, is as it is.